stk-kriging/stk/README.md

 ### Requirements and recommendations for use with GNU Octave

-   The STK is tested to work with GNU Octave 3.8.1 or newer.
+   The STK is tested to work with GNU Octave 3.8.2 or newer, but should probably also work with Octave 3.8.0 and 3.8.1.

+   Older versions of Octave (<= 3.6.2) are no longer supported, and are known to contain bugs that prevent some STK functions from working properly.

 ### Requirements and recommendations for use with Matlab